bardugovmk/Calculator/README.md

 # Calculator

-This application is my Pet-project in which I want to try to copy Windows Calculator
+This application is my Pet-project in which I want to try to create Windows Calculator

 12.09.2023 -
 Right before downloading the progress, I found several bugs and errors.
 There are errors when trying to perform the mod operation.
 I would also like to edit some styles.
 I will try to fix it during September.